You finally did it; you went all out on your skin.

 - This raises the temperature of the wounded site, killing the invading foreign bodies.

-- This in turn creates inflammation, making skin appear sensitized and irritated.
+- This, in turn, creates inflammation, making skin appear sensitised and irritated.

 Fortunately, the inflammation is usually not acute; in most cases, your body returns to its natural homeostatic state.